Runner's World: Purchase by Rodale Press

 Runner's World remained strong through the so-called "second running boom" in the late 1990s.
 In 2004, the magazine had a full redesign.
-Since then, the magazine has won several awards including being ranked #1 on Adweek's Hot List, #6 on Advertising Ages "A-List"; been recognized for having the "Creative Team of the Year", and most notably has been nominated three times for National Magazine Awards.
-Also, since the redesign, the magazine's circulation has increased from 525,000 to 650,000 at a time when most consumer magazines' circulations have declined, and advertising pages and revenue remain at an all time high.
+Since then, the magazine has won several awards including being ranked No. 1 on Adweek's Hot List, No. 6 on Advertising Ages "A-List"; been recognized for having the "Creative Team of the Year", and most notably has been nominated three times for National Magazine Awards.

-In February 2007, Rodale acquired Running Times magazine with the objective of getting the magazine back on its original mission to serve the front of the pack.
+In February 2007, Rodale acquired Running Times magazine and website and combined both brands in 2015.

 Hearst acquired Rodale in 2018.
-Runner's World offices were moved from Emmaus, Pennsylvania to Easton, Pennsylvania.
+Runner's World offices were moved from Emmaus, Pennsylvania, to Easton, Pennsylvania.
+That new office included a testing lab, called the "Test Zone," which also allow visitors to see the Runner's World and Bicycling product tests.

+Since then, Runner's World has covered all of the major races such as the Boston, New York City, and Chicago Marathons.
+They have held interviews with notable celebrities such Alicia Keys, Will Ferrell, and Kevin Hart.
+Will Ferrell even made a cover appearance of March 2002 issue of the magazine.